robotology-legacy/codyco-modules/src/modules/torqueBalancingReferencesGenerator/README.md

 - `timeoutBeforeStreamingRefs`: time waited from the module before starting the streaming of references

-####The field [REFERENCES]
+####The group [REFERENCES]

 Assume that one wants to stream only the sinusoidal reference for the center of mass.
-Then, users have to specify the following paramenters
+Then, users have to specify the following parameters

 - `amplitudeInMeters`: amplitude of the sinusoidal oscillation in meters
 - `frequencyInHerz`: frequency of the sinusoidal oscillation in hertz
 - `directionOfOscillation`: unit-norm, three element vector specifying the direction of oscillation in (x,y,z).

-As for an example, the classical lift-and-right oscillation for the center of mass is obtained by setting:
+As for an example, the classical left-and-right oscillation for the center of mass is obtained by setting:
 ~~~
 amplitudeInMeters 0.03
 frequencyInHerz   0.5
 directionOfOscillation = (0,1,0)
 ~~~

 Assume that one wants to stream set points for the center of mass.
-Then, users have to specify  a list of lists called  `comTimeAndSetPoints'.
-Each list of `comTimeAndSetPoints' is expected to have `4` elements, where the first element of each list is interpreted as the time at which the ith `comDes` must be streamed.
-The ith `comDes` is then specified by the following `3` numbers contained in the ith list.
+Then, users have to specify  a list of lists called  `comTimeAndSetPoints`.
+Each list of `comTimeAndSetPoints` is expected to have `4` elements, where the first element of each list is interpreted as the time at which the i*th* `comDes` must be streamed.
+The i*th* `comDes` is then specified by the following `3` numbers contained in the i*th* list.
 For example, assume that two set points `com1` and `com2`, which are 3 element vectors of the form `com1_1,com1_2,com1_3`, must be streamed at the time instants `t1` and `t2`.
 Then, set

 ~~~